l4e21/jili/README.md

-# Principled Symbolic Mathematics in the Declarative-OOP style
+# Principled Mathematics in the Relational-Object style

 Tired of type theory?
-Hate the opacity of ADTs and closures?
-Want to learn sets the relational/object-oriented way, in the same way the best mathematics professors in the world *actually* teach it?
+Hate the opacity, and inflexibility, of ADTs and closures?
+Want to understand sets the relational/object-oriented way, in the same way the best mathematics professors in the world *actually* teach it-- from the ground up?
 We do too!

 To use this library in another project, check out